Pancreatectomy - Vejthani Hospital | JCI Accredited International Hospital in Bangkok, Thailand.

 While you’re unconscious, the healthcare provider will insert a number of tubes to support your body.
 There will be a tube in your stomach to stop nausea and one in your windpipe to assist you in breathing.
 You will have tubes in your abdominal cavity to drain extra fluid, and a Foley catheter to drain urine.

 Open surgery is used for the majority of pancreatectomy, providing easy access to multiple organs at once.
-Some medical facilities might be able to carry out specific pancreatectomy using robotic or minimally invasive surgery techniques like laparoscopic surgery.
+Some medical facilities might be able to perform certain pancreatectomy procedures using minimally invasive techniques, such as robotic or laparoscopic surgery.
 These techniques facilitate faster recovery.

 During open surgery, the abdominal cavity is opened by making a single, lengthy incision across your abdomen.
 Whether your operation is robotic or laparoscopic, the healthcare provider performing it might make several tiny “keyhole” incisions.
 They will use a laparoscope and lengthy instruments to perform surgery.